omar-binary/deriv-market-datahub/README.md

 ## Problem description

-We would like to analyze the market data for indices and track daily changes in market.
+We would like to analyze the market data for indices and track daily market changes.

-In order to do that we will be using the [Deriv API](https://api.deriv.com/) to fetch the needed data.
-The Deriv API provides a way to fetch the market data for indices and other assets. you may refer to the API documentation [here](https://api.deriv.com/api-explorer). we will be interested in:
+We will leverage the [Deriv API](https://api.deriv.com/) to retrieve the necessary market data.
+The Deriv API provides a way to fetch market data for indices and various other assets.
+Refer to the API documentation [here](https://api.deriv.com/api-explorer) for more details.

+Data of Interest:

 - Dimensions: **Symbol**, **Country**, **Asset**
-- **Closing tick** for couple of selective group of active symbols and store them in BigQuery.
-We would also like to store the historical data for the last 30 days for each symbol in BigQuery.
+- **Closing tick** Our primary interest is capturing closing tick data for a select group of actively traded symbols, which will be stored in BigQuery.
-- **Daily candle** data for the last 30 days for each of those symbols in BigQuery.
+- **Daily candle** data for the past 30 days for each symbol.

 ## Solution

-- We are looking to extract market data then store it in BigQuery for further analysis which will be used to create a dashboard in Data Studio.
+- The plan is to extract market data, store it in BigQuery for further analysis, and create a dashboard in Data Studio.
-- Starting with create a data pipeline that will fetch the last tick for some active symbols and store them in [GCS](https://cloud.google.com/storage?hl=en) which will be our data lake.
-We would also like to store the historical data for the last 30 days for each symbol then we will load it into our data-warehouse which is BigQuery.
+- To start, we will create a data pipeline that fetches the last tick for some active symbols and stores them in [GCS](https://cloud.google.com/storage?hl=en) (which will act as our data lake).
+We also plan to store the historical data for the last 30 days for each symbol, then load it into our data warehouse, BigQuery.

-- The data pipeline will be created using Google Cloud Composer, which is a fully managed workflow orchestration service that empowers you to author, schedule, and monitor pipelines that span across clouds and on-premises data centers.
+- This data pipeline will be created using Google Cloud Composer, a fully managed workflow orchestration service that empowers you to author, schedule, and monitor pipelines that span across clouds and on-premises data centers.

-- Next modelling our data using [dbt](https://www.getdbt.com/), dbt is a command line tool that enables data analysts and engineers to transform data in their warehouse more effectively.
+- Next, we'll model our data using [dbt](https://www.getdbt.com/), a command-line tool that allows data analysts and engineers to effectively transform data in their warehouses.
 - Finally, we will create a dashboard in Data Studio to visualize the data.
 - Check the dashboard [here](https://lookerstudio.google.com/u/0/reporting/f8385142-a03e-4f74-8bad-37ddc1cf4cc1/page/tEnnC).

 ## Prerequisites